Osmotic power: Possible negative environmental impact

 Marine and river environments have obvious differences in water quality, namely salinity.
 Each species of aquatic plant and animal is adapted to survive in either marine, brackish, or freshwater environments.
 There are species that can tolerate both, but these species usually thrive best in a specific water environment.
 The main waste product of salinity gradient technology is brackish water.
 The discharge of brackish water into the surrounding waters, if done in large quantities and with any regularity, will cause salinity fluctuations.
 While some variation in salinity is usual, particularly where fresh water (rivers) empties into an ocean or sea anyway, these variations become less important for both bodies of water with the addition of brackish waste waters.
 Extreme salinity changes in an aquatic environment may result in findings of low densities of both animals and plants due to intolerance of sudden severe salinity drops or spikes.
 According to the prevailing environmentalist opinions, the possibility of these negative effects should be considered by the operators of future large blue energy establishments.

 The impact of brackish water on ecosystems can be minimized by pumping it out to sea and releasing it into the mid-layer, away from the surface and bottom ecosystems.

 Impingement and entrainment at intake structures are a concern due to large volumes of both river and sea water utilized in both PRO and RED schemes.
 Intake construction permits must meet strict environmental regulations and desalination plants and power plants that utilize surface water are sometimes involved with various local, state and federal agencies to obtain permission that can take upwards to 18 months.

+The Tethys database provides access to scientific literature and general information on the potential environmental effects of salinity gradient power.